 - Core Subjects - English, Mathematics, Science and Computing

-- Foundation Subjects – History, Geography, French, Design Technology, Art, Music and P.E.
+- Foundation Subjects – History, Geography, Modern Foreign Languages (MfL - we teach French), Design Technology, Art, Music and P.E.

 For Religious Education (RE), SACRE - the agreed syllabus for Central Bedfordshire, Luton and Bedford - is followed.